manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 ## Task 4: Install and configure Oracle Database with Server class

-The Server class option allows you to perform advanced installation with detailed configuration.
+Using the Server class option, you can perform advanced database installation with detailed configuration.

 In this task, you will select *Server class* to install the database software and create a database, *orcl1*, in Oracle home 2.